DQNEO/gospec/README.md

 $ ./preview
 ```

 # Other Analyzed data

 This repository contains analyzed data of Go Language Specification.

+Please take a look at [docs/](docs/) directory if you are interested.

 Their format, file names and contents are experimental and maybe be changed at anytime.